-Form no. 16 is required due to its utility in Income Tax filing.
+Form no. 16 is required due to its utility in e-filing of Income Tax.
 Since, it is a complete record of income earned and taxes paid, it is the single most important document that is accepted for tax filing purposes.
-It is also accepted as an income proof in various transactions like loan processing etc. Also Form 16 can be used to verify whether correct taxes are deposited with the government account by comparing the amounts with your Form 26AS.
+It is also accepted as an income proof in various transactions like loan processing etc. Also Form16 can be used to verify whether correct taxes are deposited with the government account by comparing the amounts with your Form 26AS.
 This is proof that correct taxes are being deducted from salary and deposited with the government.

 Form-16 is divided into two parts.
 Part A and Part B.